- What is the purpose of a Local Plan?

 |

-4. At what stage of the Local Plan process is EEBC?
+4. What stage of the Local Plan process is EEBC?

 The Local Plan evidence base can be accessed here: